Generated regional Utah river scene for Yellowstone Creek planning; not an exact location photo

 Use the corrected Utah GNIS location as the map anchor for Yellowstone Creek in Duchesne County.

-Bridge Campground and Yellowstone River road corridor
+Bridge Campground and Yellowstone River road area

 South Slope Western Uinta Mountains